ccxt/ccxt/CONTRIBUTING.md

-/export-exchanges.js # used to create tables of exchanges in the docs during the build /package.json        # npm package file, also used in setup.py for version single-sourcing /setup.cfg           # wheels config file for the Python package /run-tests.js        # a tests front-end that runs invididual tests through all exchanges and all languages (JS/PHP/Python) /test.js             # invididual tests in JS /test.php            # same in PHP
+/export-exchanges.js # used to create tables of exchanges in the docs during the build /package.json        # npm package file, also used in setup.py for version single-sourcing /setup.cfg           # wheels config file for the Python package /run-tests.js        # a front-end to run invididual tests of all exchanges in all languages (JS/PHP/Python) /test.js             # invididual tests in JS /test.php            # same in PHP
 /test.py             # same in Python